Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 What is Rack?
 ------
 Rack provides a minimal interface between between webservers supporting Ruby and Ruby frameworks.

 Using Rack you can write a Rack Application.

 Rack will pass the Environment hash (a Hash, contained inside a HTTP request from a client, consisting of CGI-like headers) to your Rack Application which can use things contained in this hash to do whatever it wants.

 What is a Rack Application?
 ------
-A Rack Application is an object (not a class) that responds to `#call`.
-`#call` takes exactly one argument, the Environment hash (typically defined `env`).
+To use Rack, you must provide an 'app' - an object that responds to the `#call` method with the Environment Hash as a parameter (typically defined as `env`).

-`#call` returns an Array of exactly three values: the 'status', the 'headers', and the 'body'.
+`#call` must return an Array of exactly three values: the **Status Code** (eg '200'), a **Hash of Headers**, and the **Response Body** (which must respond to the Ruby method, `each`).

-You can write a Rack Application to return an array of these three values which will be sent back to your client, by Rack, inside a response (this will be an instance of [`Rack::Response`](http://www.rubydoc.info/github/rack/rack/Rack/Response)).
+You can write a Rack Application that returns such an array - this will be sent back to your client, by Rack, inside a _Response_ (this will actually be an _instance_ of the Class [`Rack::Response`](http://www.rubydoc.info/github/rack/rack/Rack/Response) [click to go to docs]).

 A Very Simple Rack Application:
 ------
 - `gem install rack`
 - Create a config.ru file - Rack knows to look for this.

-We will create a tiny Rack Application that returns an array that contains a body consisting of a String: "Hello, World!".
+We will create a tiny Rack Application that returns a Response (an instance of `Rack::Response`) who's Response Body is an array that contains a String: "Hello, World!".

 We will fire up a local server using the command `rackup`.

 When visiting the relevant port in our browser we will see "Hello, World!" rendered in the viewport.

 {% highlight ruby %}